Jose Trevino Player Props: Yankees vs. Guardians

 Jose Trevino At The Plate

-- Trevino has a home run and a walk while hitting .217.
+- Trevino is batting .222 with a home run and a walk.

-- Trevino has had a base hit in four of seven games this season, and multiple hits once.
+- Trevino has had a base hit in five of eight games this year, and multiple hits once.

-- He has gone deep in one of seven games, and in 4.2% of his plate appearances.
+- He has hit a long ball in one of eight games, and in 3.6% of his plate appearances.

-- Trevino has picked up an RBI in two games this year, with multiple runs batted in once.
+- In three games this year, Trevino has picked up an RBI, with more than one RBI once.

-- He has scored in four games this year (57.1%), but has had no multi-run games.
+- He has scored in four of eight games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.